COVID-19 and International Travel

 If you feel sick or experience any symptoms of COVID-19 during your travel to Canada or upon arrival, you should:

-• inform the flight attendant, cruise staff or a border services officer upon arrival.
+• inform the flight attendant, cruise staff and/or a border services officer upon arrival.
 You may be referred to a Quarantine Officer for a health assessment and further direction.

 • avoid taking public transportation.

-• check provincial or territorial requirements for what you need to do if you’re symptomatic or have tested positive for COVID-19.
+• check provincial or territorial recommendations for what you should do if you’re symptomatic or have tested positive for COVID-19.

 Information for Health Care Professionals